schluppeck/dafni/matlab_timeseries/Readme.md

 <details>
 <summary>Solutions</summary><p>

-The data shown in the FSL/FEAT report is _not_ raow - but has been pre-processed (motion-corrected, temporally filtered, spatially blurred, ...).
-That intermediate data is by default stored in a nifti file called ``filtered_func_data`` (it will be stored as a ``hdr/img`` pair)
+The data shown in the FSL/FEAT report is _not_ raw - but has been pre-processed (motion-corrected, temporally filtered, spatially blurred, ...).
+That intermediate data is by default stored in a nifti file called ``filtered_func_data``

 <pre>
 <code>